Trade directory · Colorado Springs metro · Colorado

 Permit Requirements

-Colorado Springs requires building permits for most structural work, additions, electrical/plumbing modifications.
-Permit fees range $100-$2000+ based on project scope.
-Electronic plan review available for qualifying projects.
+Colorado Springs requires building permits for structural work, additions, electrical/plumbing rough-in.
+Permit fees range $100-$2000+ based on project value.
+Must use licensed subcontractors for electrical and plumbing.

 §3